AZ-Bitcoin-Network/bitdevsphx/content/pages/about.md

 title: 'About'
 ---

-## What is Atlanta BitDevs?
+## What is Phoenix BitDevs?

-The Atlanta BitDevs is a place for free and open Bitcoin education in Atlanta.
+The Phoenix BitDevs is a place for free and open Bitcoin education in Phoenix.
 Discussions will be technical but are open to people of all skill levels.
 Join the community and #LearnBitcoinTogether!

 ## What is a Socratic Seminar?